Sidebar Site Navigation

 GEOL 4200/5200 Environmental Data Analysis

 In development.
-This course is a 3-credit, upper-division undergraduate/graduate level course in the analysis of environmental data.
-It is notable for its treatment of experimental design and is well suited to graduate students in the earth, environmental and biological sciences.
+This is a 3-credit, upper-division course in the analysis of environmental data.
+It is dual listed for undergraduate and graduate students and is notable for its treatment of experimental design and is well suited to graduate students in the earth, environmental and biological sciences.
 The standard minimum requirement for enrollment in Topics in Geology (4200 series) courses is 20 credit hours in geology.
 In this course, it is strongly recommended that students also have a strong background in math and physics and a strong interest in scientific research.
 In terms of course numbers, this means you need to have taken MATH 2200 and PHYS 1110.
 If you have not taken these courses (or their equivalents), this course will be over your head.